ibm-cloud-docs/vmwaresolutions/vmonic/trbl_sec_inst_not_visible.md

 {: troubleshoot}
 {: support}

-In a multi-site configuration, after you add a secondary instance, its VMware vCenter Server® system is not visible when logged in to the VMware vSphere® Web Client of a previously ordered instance.
+In a multisite configuration, after you add a secondary instance, its VMware vCenter Server® system is not visible when logged in to the VMware vSphere® Web Client of a previously ordered instance.
 {: tsSymptoms}

-This is a known VMware issue.
+This is a known VMware® issue.
 {: tsCauses}

 To resolve the problem, you must restart the vSphere Web Client: